-Social media is an integral part of an overall communications strategy (link to post re: social media posting frequency).
-In our State of Social Media Benchmark Survey (link to summary post), nearly 90 percent of respondents report having a social media strategy in place.
+Social media is an integral part of an overall communications strategy.
+In our State of Social Media Benchmark Survey, nearly 90 percent of respondents report having a social media strategy in place.
 One-fifth of our respondents stated their biggest social media challenge is investing time and manpower in a social strategy.

 This response isn’t surprising.
 With so many social media platforms springing up overnight, it can be overwhelming to make sure you put your best foot forward online.
 Social media can be a tool for engagement or a corporate blunder waiting to happen.
 At WCM, we recommend making time to develop a strategy and assign social tasks.